If you’re planning to build anything on the web in 2025: an app, a platform, or a side project, you can’t ignore the backend.

 Overview:

-Ruby on Rails is a full-stack web application framework that follows the MVC (Model-View-Controller) architecture and prioritizes convention over configuration.
+is a full-stack web application framework that follows the MVC (Model-View-Controller) architecture and prioritizes convention over configuration.
 Built with developer happiness in mind, Rails has been powering startups and mature apps for over a decade.

 Even in 2025, Rails is among the top backend frameworks for those looking to build MVPs quickly or launch SaaS platforms with minimal code.